weecology/DeepForest/docs/ConfigurationFile.md

 Number of workers to perform asynchronous data generation during model training.
 Corresponds to num_workers in pytorch base class https://pytorch.org/docs/stable/data.html.
 To turn off asynchronous data generation set workers = 0.

-### gpus
+### devices
-The number of gpus to use during model training.
-To run on cpu leave blank.
-Deepforest has been tested on up to 8 gpu and follows a pytorch lightning module, which means it can inherent any of the scaling functionality from this library, including TPU support. https://pytorch-lightning.readthedocs.io/en/stable/advanced/multi_gpu.html?highlight=multi%20gpu
+The number of cpus/gpus to use during model training.
+Deepforest has been tested on up to 8 gpu and follows a pytorch lightning module, which means it can inherit any of the scaling functionality from this library, including TPU support. https://pytorch-lightning.readthedocs.io/en/stable/advanced/multi_gpu.html?highlight=multi%20gpu

 ### accelerator